mtmanning93/Reach_reports/README.md

 ### Brainstorm

 As a passionate alpinist, it was possible to gather a group of climbers and hold a brainstorming session.
-The sessions provided an insight into what was important to the target audience.
+The sessions provided insight into what was important to the target audience.

 There were 3 key takeaways from the brainstorming session: